-At the Kansas School for the Blind, students have an opportunity to learn coding during weekly technology club activities and other scheduled events sponsored by KSSB such as the Braille Challenge and Girls/Boys weekends.
+At the Kansas School for the Blind, students have an opportunity to learn to code during weekly technology club activities and other scheduled events sponsored by KSSB such as the Braille Challenge and Girls/Boys weekends.
 It is also now included in KSSB’s ESY summer program.

 Every Wednesday you will find a group of students actively engaged in STEAM activities.
 STEAM = Science, Technology, Engineering, Arts and Mathematics.
 Each student eagerly waits for this weekly extra-curricular activity.
 Where else can you build and control robots, fly drones, create music, and develop logical thinking?

 Under the direction of Bob Taylor, students learn to code and engage in hands-on experiences that will prepare them for the future!
 To learn more about the skills taught as a part of the STEM Club, download and read about the accessible coding activities Coding instruction at KSSB.

 In Collaboration with KSSB, Apple hosted a coding/robotics event at the Apple Store in the Country Club Plaza for students who are blind or who have a visual impairment.
 On October 2nd, 2019 students in grades 8-12 were invited to the Apple Store for lessons in coding directed by the Apple store Staff.
 October 11, 2019 KSSB staff visited the Apple Store for discussions on Apple Accessibility.

 This innovative collaboration will continue….
 Keep watching for future announcements!

 Younger or beginning students learn directionality and sequencing using a variety of “hands on” tools such as the coding mouse (buttons on top of mouse for directionality); or, coding tiles and a robot.
 Maze activities help the students learn the concepts of directions and sequencing.

 Note: The products described below does not indicate an endorsement, but are examples of items currently in use by the STEAM/AT Club at KSSB.